The 11th Annual PADI Women’s Dive Day on 19 July, 2025 is almost here!

 While it’s always amazing to have the opportunity to travel to a dive destination, most of us will be celebrating Women’s Dive Day closer to home.
 For those of you who haven’t explored much of your local scene, these events can be a great opportunity to get a look at where you live.
 Many divers are surprised by the great dive sites they’ve lived next to without ever realizing it.

 Finding a Women’s Dive Day event near you can help you get to know more local dive clubs, places to dive, and PADI dive shops that you haven’t been to yet.
 And if you do frequently dive at home, use this opportunity to show off what your area has to offer.
-Many participants are new to diving, or at least new to diving your area.
+Many participants are new to diving, or at least new to diving in your area.
 Showing someone around gives you the chance to see your old sites through fresh eyes and appreciate what you have nearby.

 You Get to Go Diving!